garjust/chessv2/src/chess/README.md

   - `ui/` React UI for the chess game
     - `workflow/` The workflow which controls the game ui
   - `workers/` Scripts and loading logic for concurrency
-- `lib/`
+- `lib/` Generic library code
-  - `workflow/` Workflow core library
+- `rx-workflow/` Workflow core library
-  - `workflow-react/` Integration of the core workflow library with react
+  - `react/` Integration of the core workflow library with react

 ## App control